The-NextGen-Project/jet/CONTRIBUTING.md

 * Lines should be no longer than **80 characters**.
 We like to limit this line length for readibility
 * Mark implicit constructors with `/*implicit*/` indication
 * Class and Struct names in-general should be denoted with `MyClass` notation unless we follow specific format guidlines with a library
+* Use the `// STD NAMING` convention appropriately.
+This means that we are to use only `snake_case` when naming items in that scope, for example, a class with that name requires all its methods and variables to be denoted as `snake_case`.

 When writing nested namespace use the following setup to be consistent with other files:
 ```c++